Machine Learning Tutorial: What is Machine Learning?

 Decision Tree Classifier

-Let’s go through this example on decision tree.
+Let’s go through this example on a decision tree.
 Here, we are trying to determine whether a person would watch the movie “Avengers” based on a series of test conditions.

 Machine Learning Tutorial: Unsupervised Learning